Salhouse: Toponymy

 Salhouse is first recorded in 1291 as Salhus.
 The first element is believed to derive from Old English salh "sallow", a kind of willow.
 The word still exists in dial.
 English saugh.
 Sallow descends itself from OE inflexional salg- (ME salwe).

 The second element is the Old English hūs or Old Norse hús "house".

 Homonymy with Sahurs (Normandy, Salhus ar.
 1024) in the low Seine valley, which shows together with other place-names and anthroponyms in Normandy, that there were Anglo-Saxons among the Danish settlers.

 A further variation on the spelling may be seen as "Psalhous" in 1452.

 Rackheath Eco Town

-During 2008, proposals were made for a very controversial new eco-town, to contain over 3000 homes, to be built in Rackheath and Salhouse.
+During 2008, proposals were made for a controversial new eco-town, to contain over 3,000 homes, to be built in Rackheath and Salhouse.
 The proposals have attracted much criticism, mainly because it is to be built on a greenfield site, within a mile of The Broads National Park.